 In short, the privilege as such, and not just the way its duration could be extended, could eventually represent a threat to public interest.
 Exclusivity itself, as a system of remunerating the author by artificially raising the price of books, was called into question.
 Thus, Condorcet adopted a stance which was the diametrical opposite of Diderot's attempt to vindicate the author as a proprietor, even though, as mentioned earlier, the two thinkers held a number of opinions in common, especially with regard to the desirability of the whole nation having access to the ideas of the Enlightenment.

 In fact, this latter goal even seemed to have implications on how Condorcet was ready to evaluate more technical distinctions relating to what had to be, in particular for the lawyers supporting the Parisian booksellers (as for instance Linguet, in 1774 or 1777), the object of literary property.
 He indeed recognized in the Fragments that the exclusivity granted by privileges was directed at the "expressions" and "phrases" used in a work, and not at the "ideas" themselves.
 By this classical distinction between the idea and its expression, it also became possible to protect the "author's reputation".
 A reputation which, however, seemed to depend more on the ideas the author's name was associated with, rather than on the choice of the "pleasant expressions" (tournures agréables) used to materialize the author's work.
 In fact, this emphasis on personal style, or form, had mainly the effect of rendering the book more expensive.
 In other words, the personal literary process was regarded by Condorcet as far less important than the communication of useful truths and discoveries, in which the whole nation could potentially share.
-Followed through logically, this amounted to a deliberate confusion between author and inventor, between a literary work and an invention, on the basis that both were equally useful for society.
-Moreover, in the case of inventions their ultimate specific form was negligible in comparison with the beneficial effect they could potentially have (here the Marquis was adopting more familiar arguments).
-In conclusion, Condorcet's argumentation was very similar, on this point, to that of the provincial booksellers, for whom the confusion between the inventor of a machine and the author of a book was natural (see f_1776).
+This amounted to a further comparison between author and inventor, between a literary work and an invention, on the basis that both were useful for society, but again mainly through the ideas they offered to the public.
+It probably explains that Condorcet, going further than the provincial booksellers argumentation – who also relied on this comparison (see f_1776 and Gaultier’s memorandum) – seemed to understand limited privileges over inventions as being even more legitimate than in the literary field.
 Bearing this in mind, the impossibility of defining the author's labour in terms of property is not surprising.
 To maintain the contrary would have amounted to either admitting that such a right could only refer to the "accessory" of that which ultimately characterized the author (his "expressions", his "phrases"), or to accepting that ideas and truths of value for the whole nation were no longer to circulate freely.

 Condorcet's radically liberal views on exclusivity have are therefore seen as having exerted great influence on the subsequent revolutionary debates on literary property.